DateFebruary 25, 2013

-- Give Updates – review your progress with your team so everyone knows you are moving in the right direction, and has hope to keep them hanging on.
+- Give Updates – review your progress with your team so everyone knows you are moving in the right direction, and has hope to keep them hanging on when things look crazy.

 - Don’t Hog the Waves – Let others take a wave once in a while.
 This allows others to test their skills, and will help create a team of confident leaders who are not afraid to take on the big waves.

-Renaissance Executive Forum Dallas brings together a group of experienced leaders who have faced the challenges of running a business and understand well the struggles you face.
-Our Forums provide a confidential place to share your dreams, and get the encouragement and resources to make them come true.
+Renaissance Executive Forum Dallas brings together a group of experienced CEOs and business owners who have faced the challenges of running a business and understand the struggles you face.
+Our Forums provide a confidential place to share your crazy dreams, and get the encouragement and resources to make them come true.

 Other Great Articles and Links